-Transient ischaemic attack (TIA) is the same as a stroke, except that the signs last for a short amount of time.
-TIA is regarded as a medical emergency because there is a high risk that stroke will occur within the next 48 hours.
+Transient ischaemic attack (TIA or mate rehu ohotata iti) is the same as a stroke, except that the signs last for a short amount of time.
+TIA is very serious.

-Because of this, a TIA is often called a warning stroke or mini-stroke.
-It shouldn’t be ignored.
-If treated quickly, the risk of stroke can be greatly reduced.
+A TIA is often called a warning stroke or mini-stroke.
+It is very serious and shouldn’t be ignored.
+If treated quickly, the risk of having a stroke can be greatly reduced.

 TIA is a medical emergency.
 Call 111 immediately if you develop any of the following symptoms or warning signs.